ibm-cloud-docs/ContinuousDelivery/cd_migrate_region.md

 {: #cd-migrate-cd-instance}
 {: step}

-In order to successfully provision a copy of your toolchain(s) in a new region or resource group, you should ensure that there is a [{{site.data.keyword.contdelivery_short}}](/catalog/services/continuous-delivery) service instance in that region and in the target resource group.
+In order to successfully copy your toolchain(s) in a new region or resource group, you should ensure that there is a [{{site.data.keyword.contdelivery_short}}](/catalog/services/continuous-delivery) service instance in that region and in the target resource group.

 To view your [{{site.data.keyword.contdelivery_short}}](/catalog/services/continuous-delivery) service instances, open the [Resource List](/resources) page, then select your account in the header of the page.
 The service instances will be shown in the **Developer tools** section.